dylan-jayatilaka/tonto/README.md

 ## 1. Get ready ...

 * If you don’t want to develop just download the latest release for your platform
-* If you want to develop first install `git` and then clone the repository and follow the compile instructiobns below.
+* If you want to develop first install `git` and and follow the compile instructions below.

 ### On Linux
 ```